5 Phases of Developing Medical Devices: A Comprehensive Guide

 Phase 5 - Product launch and post-launch assessment

-Once you have approval for launch, you need to transfer your plans to your chosen medical device contract manufacturer for production.
+Once you have approval for launch, you need to manage design transfer to your chosen manufacturer for production.

-A good set of QMS tools will allow you to publish files to an Extranet where your medical device manufacturing partner can access all the relevant documentation they will need to produce your product.
+A good set of QMS tools will allow you to publish files to an Extranet where your manufacturing partner can access all the relevant documentation they will need to produce your product.

-Following the launch, your QMS will also need to be capable of capturing customer complaints and feedback, with a proper mechanism for triggering appropriate action (for example, product recall, incorporating new features for future releases etc).
+Following launch, your QMS will also need to be capable of capturing customer complaints and feedback, with a proper post-market surveillance mechanism for triggering appropriate action to ensure patient safety (for example taking preventive actions, product recall, incorporating new features for future releases etc).

 Conclusion

-Having a well-managed and fully auditable eQMS is vital for gaining ISO 13485 and meeting the demands of regulators to create a safe and efficacious product that exactly meets customer needs.
+Having a well managed and fully auditable eQMS is vital for gaining ISO 13485 and meeting the demands of regulators to build products that exactly meet customer needs.

-In doing so it can also bring a level of definition, order, and efficiency to the five phases of development that will, ultimately, make the whole process more efficient and profitable,
+For those who choose to implement a flexible eQMS like Cognidox, it will bring a level of definition, order and efficiency to the phases of development that will, ultimately, make the whole process as safe and profitable as possible without wrapping you in red tape.

 Tags: Medical Device Development